satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 ### 3. How do you handle data migration from on-premises to AWS?

 **Answer:**
-- Use <span style="color:blue">AWS Database Migration Service (DMS)</span> for homogeneous migrations or <span style="color:blue">AWS Snowball</span> for large datasets.
+- Use **AWS Database Migration Service (DMS)** for homogeneous migrations or **AWS Snowball** for large datasets.
 - Assess data dependencies, plan cutover windows, and perform dry runs.
-- For minimal downtime, use change data capture (CDC) in <span style="color:blue">DMS</span> to replicate ongoing changes.
+- For minimal downtime, use change data capture (CDC) in **DMS** to replicate ongoing changes.

-**Example:** Migrating a 10TB database: Use Snowball to transfer initial data, then DMS with CDC to sync changes, ensuring the application switches to AWS with less than 1 hour downtime.
+*Example:* Migrating a 10TB database: Use Snowball to transfer initial data, then DMS with CDC to sync changes, ensuring the application switches to AWS with less than 1 hour downtime.

 ### 4. Describe architecting a microservices-based application on AWS.

 **Answer:**
-- Use <span style="color:blue">ECS</span> or <span style="color:blue">EKS</span> for container orchestration, <span style="color:blue">API Gateway</span> for service communication, and <span style="color:blue">EventBridge</span> for event-driven architecture.
+- Use **ECS** or **EKS** for container orchestration, **API Gateway** for service communication, and **EventBridge** for event-driven architecture.
-- Each microservice runs in its own container, with service discovery via <span style="color:blue">Cloud Map</span>.
+- Each microservice runs in its own container, with service discovery via **Cloud Map**.
-- Implement circuit breakers with <span style="color:blue">AWS App Mesh</span> for resilience.
+- Implement circuit breakers with **AWS App Mesh** for resilience.

-**Example:** An e-commerce platform with separate services for user management, inventory, and payments.
+*Example:* An e-commerce platform with separate services for user management, inventory, and payments.
 If the payment service fails, App Mesh routes traffic to a fallback, preventing full system outage.

 **Diagram:**